chathura-de-silva/E-Commerce-Platform/README.md

 - Werkzeug
 - zipp

-## User Guide And How To Instructions
+# User Guide And How To Instructions

 ### Getting Started

 1. *Creating an Account*: To get started with our e-commerce platform, you'll need to create an account.
 Click on the "Sign Up" button on the homepage, and provide your details, including your name, email address, and a secure password.

-2. *Logging In*: If you already have an account, simply click on the "Log In" button on the homepage.
+2. *Logging In*: If you already have an account, simply click on the "Log In" button.
 Enter your registered email and password to access your account.

 <p align="center">